GathunguAlex/Artticals/README.md

 1. Build the basic initialization methods on the Contributor, Article, Category, and ArticleCategories classes needed to instantiate objects for each.
 Look at the newyorker.json file to see what attributes an article will have.

 Category:
+- Category#all
+  + Class level method that returns all Category instances.
+When a category instance is initialized, it should be added to the collection of all Category instances.
 - Category#articles
   + Returns an Array of Article instances associated with this category
 - Category#contributors